 What Are Your Dog’s Lymph Nodes?

 Your dog’s immune system is designed to help them fight off illness or disease.
 A crucial part of this is the lymphatic system.
 The lymphatic system circulates a clear fluid called lymph via a network of many tiny vessels towards the heart.
-Lymph contains a white blood cell type called Lymphocytes and these contain T and B cells which are known as being defender cells.
+Lymph contains white blood cells called Lymphocytes and these contain T and B cells which are known as being defender cells.
 It also transports nutrients and oxygen to cells and helps to rid them of waste products.

 The highest concentration of Lymphocytes is in the lymph nodes, these are small bean-shaped glands located in various parts of the body and they are linked through the lymphatic system.
 Because of their high concentration of defender cells the lymph nodes can become inflamed if your dog is trying to fight off a virus or infection.